stephencshelton/bash-tutorial/lesson_13.md

-# Lesson 8: Process Redirects in Bash
+# Lesson: Process Redirects in Bash

 In this exercise, you are going to learn how to use process redirects in Bash Process redirection is a function of the shell that allows the input or output of a command to be redirected to a file or another command.
 # Requirements: